helq/blag/src/blog/posts/2016-01-17-chinese-log-step-1.md

 First of all, why do you wanna learn chinese?:
 ----------------------------------------------
 - **[Goals and motivation, part 1 – Introduction](http://www.hackingchinese.com/goals-and-motivation-part-1-introduction/)** (my answer: just to know a different language.
 I wanted to learn French, Portuguese, or Chinese, and I decide for Chinese because is the hardest from my mother language (spanish, btw))
+- **[How to learn effectively](http://www.sciencealert.com/here-are-4-key-strategies-for-remembering-everything-you-learn)** Few science based tips to improve learning, so you can achieve your learning goals (part of the reason why am I writting this in the first place ;) )

 About pronunciation and Pinyin:
 -------------------------------